 ACA can survive a slow start with low enrollment thanks to built-in protections

-The troubled launch of the Affordable Care Act's (ACA) Marketplaces clearly undermined intial enrollment in health insurance coverage.
+The troubled launch of the Affordable Care Act's (ACA) Marketplaces clearly undermined initial enrollment in health insurance coverage.
 These issues may lead to lower enrollment in insurance plans and higher average costs than anticipated, but neither of these potential circumstances is likely to affect the long-term future of the law.

 This report reviews the provisions already built into the ACA that will help to mitigate the effect of low enrollment and adverse selection, high enrollment in insurance marketplaces among people who are older, and thus less healthy and more costly.